HSLdevcom/jore4-ui/README.md

 If the imported SVG in Fontello does not look like the icon from Figma (e.g. outline circle is missing), follow these steps: https://medium.com/mabiloft/we-designed-an-icon-font-with-figma-and-fontello-and-it-has-not-been-a-piece-of-cake-b2948973738e

+## Map tiles

+The background map tiles are loaded from [Digitransit](https://digitransit.fi/) and need an API key to download.
+The key is defined in the project secrets and will be downloaded to `.env.local` environment variables file when running the `./scripts/setup-dependencies-and-seed.sh` script.
+In docker environment the key will be loaded as a part of reading the secrets and stored in an environment variable.

 ## Coding style

 ### Inline components